mfkiwl/rk-open-docs/Dept3/Linux/Socs/RV1126_RV1109/Rockchip_RV1126_RV1109_Quick_Start_Linux/Rockchip_RV1126_RV1109_Quick_Start_Linux_EN.md

 ![](resources/window-flash-firmwareEN.png)

+Note:

+1. In addition to MiniLoader All.bin and parameter.txt, the actual partition to be burned is based on rockdev / parameter.txt configuration.

-Note: before upgrade, please install the latest USB driver, which is in the below directory:
+2. before upgrade, please install the latest USB driver, which is in the below directory:

 ```shell
 <SDK>/tools/windows/DriverAssitant_v4.91.zip